 Ready

-Component is available in Figma across all platforms.
+Component is available in Figma for web and mobile web.

 Responsive Web